- naloxegol oxalate

 Pack sizes of 10, 30 and 90 film-coated tablets in non-perforated blisters.

-Pack size of 90 x 1 film-coated tablets in perforated unit dose blisters.
+Pack sizes of 10 x 1, 30 x 1 and 90 x 1 film-coated tablets in perforated unit dose blisters.

 Not all pack sizes may be marketed.

 No special requirements for disposal.
 Any unused medicinal product or waste material should be disposed of in accordance with local requirements.

 Detailed information on this medicinal product is available on the website of the European Medicines Agency http://www.ema.europa.eu.

 + 44 (0)1896 664 000